NCBI-Hackathons/HaploFHIR/README.md

 #### Based on R Package

+##### NOTE: HaploBlocker is NOT recommended to work on macOS.
+After two hours of hacking at it, I have confirmed this assertion.
+Will put in a github issue as a feature request.

 ##### Data: 1,000 individuals x 1 million SNPs

 ###### From PGP.
 Much of the data are vcf-type files with GRCh36 or GRCh37 coordinates.
 Will need to remap.

-Downloaded standalone remapper from NCBI here: ftp://ftp.ncbi.nlm.nih.gov/pub/remap/stand_alone/mac/
+Downloaded standalone remapper from NCBI here: ftp://ftp.ncbi.nlm.nih.gov/pub/remap/stand_alone/

 ##### Settings: Window Size 20, Differences in Windows Ignored 0,